airbytehq/airbyte/docs/connector-development/config-based/tutorial/1-create-source.md

 # Step  1: Generate the source connector project locally

-Let's start by cloning the Airbyte repository
+Let's start by cloning the Airbyte repository:

 ```
 git clone git@github.com:airbytehq/airbyte.git
+cd airbyte
 ```

 Airbyte provides a code generator which bootstraps the scaffolding for our connector.